DaleLore/dalelore.net/README.md

-# dalelore.github.io
+# DaleLore.net

-Welcome to my github page for the website: dalelore.net
+Welcome to my github pages that hosts my website: dalelore.net

-I am a full stack developer from Flatiron and a media preservation specialist from the Moving Image and Archiving Preservation program from New York University.
+Full stack web developer with extensive background in film, television, and media.
+As a trained Moving Image Preservation Specialist, I specialize in the preservation and restoration of digital and software-based artworks.
+I shifted my area of focus to coding because I wanted to develop tools and technologies that expand information and access of media and art to new sectors and communities.

 <br/>